wp-slimstat/wp-slimstat/readme.txt

 * MySQL 5.0.3 or higher
 * At least 5 MB of free web space
 * At least 5 MB of free DB space
+* At least 450kb of free memory for the tracker

 ## Browser Compatibility
 As of version 2.5, WP SlimStat has switched from Flash to Javascript to draw its charts.
 This new approach, though, is not compatible with Internet Explorer 8 or older, so you're encouraged to either keep your current version of WP SlimStat, or upgrade your browser.

 ## Database usage
 WP SlimStat needs to create its own tables in order to maintain the complex information about visits, visitors, browsers and Countries.
-It creates 3 new tables for each blog, plus 3 shared tables (6 tables in total, for a single-user installation).
+It creates 2 new tables for each blog, plus 3 shared tables (5 tables in total, for a single-user installation).
 Please keep this in mind before activating WP SlimStat on large networks of blogs.

 You may also like [WP SlimStat Shortcodes](http://wordpress.org/extend/plugins/wp-slimstat-shortcodes/), which enables shortcodes to show your metrics in a widget or a page.